Why was amputation the most common surgery performed in the Civil War hospitals?

 How did Civil War doctors treat most wounds?

-READ: How much does it cost to manufacture a jet engine?
+READ: What does it mean to memorialize a document?

 It reports over 174,000 shot wounds of the extremities, 4,656 were treated by surgical excision and 29,980 by amputation.
 As a result of the war, America gained hundreds of competent surgeons who would lay the foundations of modern surgical specialties.